nhsconnect/document-store-prototype/ui/README.md

 Don't close this while looking at the UI or running the cypress tests - you'll need to run the rest of this in a new terminal.

-## Testing the UI
+## Testing

 ### Unit Tests

-Unit tests are run using Jest test runner.
-To run all units tests:
+Unit tests are run using [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+They are ran using the following command:

 ```bash
 npm test